Types of eCommerce Business Models With Examples (2026)

 When selecting an eCommerce model, it’s essential to understand your audience.
 Knowing who your customers are and what they want will help you choose between the options that we listed earlier.
 Ask yourself, are they individual shoppers or businesses buying in bulk?
 Also to gain clarity, create a simple profile of your ideal customer.

-Select an eCommerce model that better aligns with the type of product you have
+Select an eCommerce model that aligns with your product type

 Select an eCommerce model that better aligns with the type of product you have Selling clothes might align better with a business-to-consumer (B2C) model, while software sales could be more suited to a business-to-business (B2B) approach.
 To refine your selection, make a list of your products and categorize them based on whether they target individuals or businesses.